samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 | Few things to hide behind | Disadvantage |
 | An uncrowded area | Disadvantage |

-Other factors might help or hinder the quarry’s ability to escape, at your discretion.
-For example, a quarry with a [Faerie Fire](/spells/2618858-faerie-fire) spell cast on it might have Disadvantage on checks made to escape because it’s much easier to spot.
+Other factors might help or hinder the quarry's ability to escape, at your discretion.
+For example, a quarry with a [Faerie Fire](/spells/2618858-faerie-fire) spell cast on it might have Disadvantage on checks made to escape because it's much easier to spot.

-If the total of the quarry’s check is greater than the highest [Passive Perception](/sources/dnd/free-rules/rules-glossary#PassivePerception) score of the pursuers, the quarry escapes.
+If the total of the quarry's check is greater than the highest [Passive Perception](/sources/dnd/free-rules/rules-glossary#PassivePerception) score of the pursuers, the quarry escapes.
 If not, the chase continues for another round.
-Escape doesn’t necessarily mean the quarry has outpaced its pursuers.
+Escape doesn't necessarily mean the quarry has outpaced its pursuers.
 For example, in a city, escape might mean the quarry ducked into a crowd or slipped around a corner, leaving no clue as to where it went.

 #### Designing Your Own Chase Tables